wspringer/angular-pouchdb/README.md

             add: function(obj) { testdb.put(obj); }
         };
     });

+### ng-repeat for PouchDB

-    // To traverse and display all elements in a database (assuming that
-    // database is exposed as testdb on the $scope object):
+To traverse and display all elements in a database (assuming that database is exposed as testdb on the `$scope` object):

     <ul>
       <li pouch-repeat="item in testdb">
         {{item.name}}
       </li>
     </ul>

-    // To traverse and display all elements in a database, and sort based on some fields
+To traverse and display all elements in a database, and sort based on some fields

     <ul>
       <li pouch-repeat="person in persons order by name.first,name.last">
         {{item.name}}
       </li>
     </ul>

+Now, this version of the library doesn't use any of the filtering or sorting built into PouchDB yet.
+Previous versions of PouchDB didn't have the flexibility to make that a smooth experience.
+The latest version of PouchDB actually might have that.
+Stay tuned for some changes in that area.

+Now the interesting thing about the current approach is that if changes are coming in from your remote database, this library will make sure they are getting inserted in the right position in your list.
+Or if you're making a change to an entry, if those changes affect its position in the sort order, it will be moved in place automatically.

+That's right.
+Nothing you need to do about that.
+And to make sure you can automatically highlight changes coming in, it uses `ngAnimate` to add and move and remove elements from the list.
+Add some CSS to the mix, and you will have incoming changes getting animated automatically.